US carries out Afghanistan drone strike as Kabul evacuation effort enters final stretch - KRDO

 The Pentagon said the US was “still planning on ending this mission at the end of the month,” representing a final exit from a 20-year war in Afghanistan.

-The US has evacuated and facilitated the evacuation of approximately 109,200 people since August 14, according to the White House.
+The US has evacuated and facilitated the evacuation of about 111,900 people from Afghanistan since August 14, according to the White House.

-About 4,200 people were evacuated from Kabul from 3 a.m. to 3 p.m.
-ET on Friday, according to the White House.
-The evacuations were carried out by 12 US military flights that carried approximately 2,100 evacuees and 29 coalition flights that also evacuated about 2,100 people.
+Approximately 6,800 people were evacuated from 3 a.m.
+ET Friday to 3 a.m.
+ET Saturday, a White House official said.

+Those evacuations were carried out by both US military and coalition flights, with 32 US military flights taking approximately 4,000 people and 34 coalition flights carrying 2,800 people, the White House said.

+The latest numbers are noticeably smaller than those from recent days, something White House press secretary Jen Psaki said should be expected in the final days of the mission.

+“That is a result of the retrograde process that needs to take place, but also, I will note that, of course, force protection is front and center and is vital to the mission,” Psaki said at Friday’s White House press briefing.

-Approximately 7,500 people had been evacuated from Kabul in the same 12-hour period the day before.
+Approximately 12,500 people were evacuated from Afghanistan during the same time period on the previous day.

-State Department spokesperson Ned Price said earlier Friday that “there are approximately 500 American citizens we are currently working with who want to leave and with whom we are communicating directly to facilitate their evacuations.”
+Italy’s Defense Ministry also said Friday that it had concluded its military evacuations of Afghan nationals out of Kabul.
+Since June, 5,011 people have been evacuated in total, of whom 4,980 are Afghan citizens, it said.

 France announced the end of its evacuation effort Friday but vowed to “stand by the Afghan people” after August 31, in a statement released by Foreign Minister Jean-Yves Le Drian and Armed Forces Minister Florence Parly.